CS5001-khoury/DocStatsPart1/instructions/README.md

    * Proper comments and docstrings throughout code
 4. Exceeds  (MG)
    * Report.md questions are all correct
+   * Deeper thinking answered with some thought into the answer including data from experiment.

 AG - Auto-graded
 MG - Manually graded